vardhan08/sp21-cse110-lab4/part1/part1.md

 6. Error
    !--- variable "discountedPrice" declared using let keyword are accessible inside the for block only ---!
 7. 150
+   It will print the value stored in "finalPrice" that was calculated in the last round of the loop.
 8. [50, 100, 150]
    We got the correct output because the vaiables "discounted" and "finalPrice" are declared with "let" keyword and have a scope to the whole function block.
 9. Error